BULGE ELIMINATED, GERMANS RETREAT

 Malmedy Massacre of 84 American POWsBelgian bodies left by Germans

-Left: Scene of the massacre where 84 American soldiers were murdered on the afternoon of December 17, 1944, after having surrendered to Kampfgruppe Peiper near a five-way crossroads called Baugnez, 2‑1/2 miles south of the Belgian town of Malmedy.
-At least twenty of the victims suffered fatal gunshot wounds to the head, inflicted at very close range.
-More than 30 men lived to tell about it.
+Left: Scene of the massacre where a convoy of 84 lightly armed American soldiers of Battery B of the 285th Field Artillery Observation Battalion were murdered on the afternoon of December 17, 1944, after having surrendered to Kampfgruppe Peiper at a 5‑way crossroads village called Baugnez.
+The village was 2½ miles south of the Belgian town of Malmedy.
+At least 20 of the victims suffered fatal gunshot wounds to the head, inflicted at very close range.
+More than 30 GIs lived to tell about the Malmedy Massacre.
 “We had one unwritten rule from Patton in the Battle of the Bulge,” 18-year-old Wilbert “Bill” Gates recalled.
 “If the SS men tried to surrender, we’d tell them to keep fighting because we were going to kill them.”
 Several weeks after the Malmedy massacre, a U.S. infantry battalion of the 11th Armored Division machine-gunned 60 German prisoners to death in the small village of Chenogne, Belgium, five miles from Bastogne, after receiving an order to take no prisoners.

 Right: Bodies of Belgian men, women, and children murdered by members of the German military during the Ardennes Campaign (location not given).
 In Stavelot and vicinity alone, Kampfgruppe Peiper murdered about one hundred Belgian civilians.
 After the war Peiper, Gen. Josef “Sepp” Dietrich, commander of the 6th Panzer Army in which Kampfgruppe Peiper served, and 72 other SS officers and men from Peiper’s command were put on trial by the U.S. military at Dachau, Germany, in May 1946.
-All but one of the 74 defendants were found guilty.
-Forty-three were sentenced to hang, including Peiper; 22 received life sentences; and 8 to given lengthy prison terms.
+With a single exception all 74 defendants were found guilty.
+Forty-three were sentenced to hang, including Peiper; 22 received life sentences; and 8 given lengthy prison terms.
 All death sentences were eventually commuted.
 The last member of Kampfgrupper Peiper to leave prison was Peiper himself in December 1956.
-Peiper was murdered in France in 1976.
+Peiper was murdered in France in 1976 presumably by veterans of the French Resistance.

 History Channel’s Military Heroes: Battle of the Bulge, The Lost Evidence